brianwarner/minecraft-server-hosting/README.md

 0 8 * * * systemctl start minecraft@server
 0 20 * * * systemctl stop minecraft@server
 ```

+Save the new crontab (and your sanity in the process).

 #### Set up dynamic DNS